Updated: Mar 1

-It can be quite a strange concept to grasp; especially so for people who have been running for a while, or for those who see faster times each week they run, chasing those Personal Best's (PB's).
-It's a similar opinion when runners are told to run easy - to slow the pace that they run at so it feels so much slower than they would normally run; it's as if it just doesn't sit right with people.
+It can be quite an unusual concept to grasp; especially for those who want to see faster times each week they run, those who want to continuously chase down those Personal Best's (PB's).
+It's a similar feeling when runners are told to run easy - to slow the pace that they run at so it feels much easier than they would normally run; it's as if it just doesn't sit right with people.
 I've had club runners who have turned down training plans because they included both these factors of easy running and recovery weeks.
 It's important to trust the process; it can be a long old journey, but the rewards will come.

 WHY bother having recovery weeks?